alxx/snake_toy/README.md

 <img width="250px" src="https://i.ibb.co/WBRtfgF/2019-06-09-21-41-53.jpg">

-The wooden segments are all interconnected using a strong elastic, through a whole pierced longitudinally through each segment.
+The wooden segments are all interconnected using a strong elastic, through a channel pierced longitudinally through each segment.
 They are crested at the ends, allowing the elastic to bind two segments in various configurations, as you can see in the photos.